 If you’ve ever taken burst photos with your iPhone camera and wished you could stitch them together into a GIF, then this is one shortcut you need to use.
 When you run it, you can choose from all of your photo bursts and then save the resulting GIF to your Camera Roll or share it.

 The name of this shortcut is a little misleading.
 While it might sound like it’s related to Apple’s backup tool, this one actually shows you pictures from your past, making it a proverbial time machine.
 Anytime you run this shortcut, it will bring up all the pictures you took exactly one year prior.

 This shortcut may be self-explanatory, but don’t underestimate its usefulness.
 When you run it, it adds the last picture you took to a text message, and all you need to do is address the text to someone.
 While it isn’t one of the flashier shortcuts — like converting photos to GIFs or posting to Instagram — remember that shortcuts are all about being smarter with how you use your iPhone.
 So, instead of going into your Photos app to share the pic, you can just say, “Siri, text last image.”
 Or, if you have this shortcut added to your Home screen, just tap the icon.

 6. Upload Last Photo

-If you don’t want to text your most recent picture but, rather, to share it online, you can use this shortcut to upload your photo to Dropbox and copy the link.
-You’re then free to email the Dropbox link or send it in a message on an app like Facebook Messenger or Whatsapp.
-(This shortcut does require that you have the Dropbox app downloaded on your phone.)
+If you don’t want to text your most recent picture but want to share it online, you can use this shortcut to upload your photo to Dropbox and copy the link.
+You’re then free to email the Dropbox link or send it in a message on an app like Facebook Messenger or WhatsApp.
+Note that this shortcut does require that you have the Dropbox app downloaded on your phone.